Grelbatron/MidiEvil/README.md

 build document contains bill of materials, scheamtic, drill template and note

-user manual describes opertaion and configutataion fo the device
+user manual describes operation and configutataion fo the device

 updater.exe packages the current .hex, avrdude and a batch script to make uploading firmware easy if you aren't a programmer